twylie/virosearch/README.md

 ## Recommended Parameters for EBV Variant Calling

 Read filtering and variant calling parameters can have a very large affect on the number of potential variants called on a sample.
 Reference genome complexity---e.g. repeat content, nucleotide distribution, rearrangements---can also contribute to potential false positive variant rates.
 Requirements for read-depth coverage prior to calling variants can also help weed out potential noise.
-For these reasons, **ViroSearch** tools have many options and settings (see [virosearch varcallpe Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options).
+For these reasons, **ViroSearch** tools have many options and settings (see [varcallpe Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options).

 For example, the most lenient version of running the pipeline would skip read preparation and filtering, skip percent identity variance filtering for mapped reads, would not deduplicate mapped reads, promotes all SAM/BAM mapped read types to variant calling, and runs all variant calling parameters at their default.
 We would expect the following settings to produce some percentage of false positive variant calls: